Meet the Team

-Dr. Susan E Steck is an Associate Professor in the Department of Epidemiology and Biostatistics and a registered dietitian.
+Dr. Susan E Steck is a Professor in the Department of Epidemiology and Biostatistics and a registered dietitian.
 She received a BS in mathematics from the University of Notre Dame in 1992, and a MPH and PhD in nutrition from the University of North Carolina, Chapel Hill (UNC-CH), in 1997 and 1999, respectively.
 Dr. Steck completed two postdoctoral fellowships with training in cancer epidemiology, one with the Lineberger Comprehensive Cancer Center at UNC-CH and another with the Cancer Prevention Fellowship Program at the National Cancer Institute.
 Dr. Steck’s primary research interest is the role of nutrition in cancer prevention and control, with emphasis on health disparities and personalized nutrition.

 Dr. Angela Murphy is an Associate Professor in the Department of Pathology, Microbiology, and Immunology in the School of Medicine.
 She received her B.S. in Biology from Coastal Carolina University in 1997, and her Ph.D. in Exercise Physiology from the University of South Carolina in 2004.
 Since joining the School of Medicine in 2010 she has been continuously funded by extramural grants from the National Institutes of Health.
 Dr. Murphy’s research is focused on understanding inflammatory processes in chronic diseases including cancer and obesity.
 She is particularly interested in the relationship between obesity and cancer including breast cancer and colon cancer.